picaindahouse/feature_analysis/README.md

 ```python
 report.stability(name="report2.xlsx")
 ```

+## Note
+1) Missing Values
+- Missing values in Binary Classification are default dealt in the following way:
+- Constants: "NA"
+- Numerical: -999999999

+- Missing values in Regression are default dealt in the following way:
+- Constants: "NA"
+- Numerical: Mean value of Column

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.